Galaxy Evolution in the Local Universe: Group Richness Effects on Mergers and Non-Mergers: results

 \section{results}

 The results for distributions and relationships of the properties between mergers and non-mergers, and also the influence of group richness are analysed in this section using the samples obtained in Section \ref{qn}.
 The distribution of SFR, specific SFR (SSFR), D$_n$ (4000) and $u-r$ colour, and their variations with stellar mass are analysed.
-As already stated, the stellar mass was obtained by the Bayesian approach \cite{kauffmann2004environmental}, where the spectroscopic fibre aperture calculation depends on the fibre magnitudes while total $M\star$ relies on model magnitudes.
+As already stated, the stellar mass was obtained by the Bayesian approach \cite{kauffmann2004environmental}, where the spectroscopic fibre aperture calculation depends on the fibre magnitudes while total M$\star$ relies on model magnitudes.
 The total SFR was estimated using the methods described in Refs.\ \cite{brinchmann2004physical,tremonti2004origin} by the MPA\&JHU team for star forming (SF) galaxies while making adjustments for galaxies that are non-star forming (non-SF).
 The H$\alpha$ calibration, as well explained in Ref.\ \cite{kennicutt1998star}, was used to calculate the SFR for SF.
 Keeping a note that the description by Ref.\ \cite{brinchmann2004physical} involves SFR calculation within the galaxy fiber aperture.
 The methods outlined in Ref.\ \cite{salim2015mass} were used to estimate the SFR beyond that region.
-In the case of AGNs and galaxies having weak emission photometry, were used to estimate the SFR remembering that ionisation occurs in the case of non-SF galaxies from other sources, such as post-AGB stars or the AGN ionisation, hence it is necessary to regard the calculated SFR based on $H\alpha$ as the maximum value \cite{sanchez2018sdss}.
+For AGNs and galaxies with weak emission lines, the SFR was estimated while considering that ionization in non-star forming galaxies may originate from sources such as post-AGB stars or AGN activity.
+Therefore, the SFR derived from H$\alpha$ should be regarded as an upper limit \cite{sanchez2018sdss}.
 The spectral index D$_n$ (4000) is used as the tracer of the age of stellar population, calculated due to the spectral difference which occurs at $4000 \text{\AA}$, because of the accumulation of many spectral lines in a limited region \cite{kauffmann2003host}.
 The definition D$_n$ (4000) as detailed in Ref.\ \cite{balogh1999differential}, given as the ratio of average flux density in a narrow continuous band ($3850 - 3950$ $\text{\AA}$ and $4000-4100$ $\text{\AA}$) is used in this study.